St. Louis Area Historical Society

 - Private grants and memorials

-Members receive a monthly newsletter, published by the Society, that keeps the members informed of all activities, meeting dates and times, as well as progress of the Society.
+Members receive a monthly newsletter, published by the Society, that includes all activities, meeting dates and times, and updates on the progress of the Society.
 There are regular monthly programs of interest to the members.

-The Museum is open each Thursday afternoon and by special appointment.
+The Museum is open Thursday afternoons from May to October and by special appointment.

 Anyone interested in becoming a member please mail a check or money order in the amount for dues stated above, payable to St. Louis Area Historical Society along with your name, address, and phone number, to Saint Louis Area Historical Society, 110 East Crawford Street, P.O.
 Box 273, St. Louis, MI 48880.